wendelfleming/USC-LunchNLearn-ElasticSearch/README.md

 and indexing.
 I have provided the post scrubbed files in the DataContainer, so this is the only process I provided.
 It should be the case that all 3 processes have docker containers that run and do their thing.
 The downloader and scrubber need an environment variable, BLIZZARDAPIKEY, set.
 This can be done in the Dockerfile with "ENV BLIZZARDAPIKEY=XXXX".
 Connecting the downloader and scrubber with docker is left up to you.
-This tasks is what indexes all of the downloaded World of Warcraft items into our ElasticSearch container.
+This task is what indexes all of the downloaded World of Warcraft items into our ElasticSearch container.
 We alias the ElasticSearch container within this one as "es_server".
 This allows us to refer to the ElasticSearch server as "es_server" in our connection settings.
 This also installed the Python modules that are required to run this script from the requirements.txt file.
 Currently they are the